SajithAravindan/E-commerce_APP/README.md

 # E-commerce Application

 ## Description
-This is a command-line content management systems (CMS) application to manage a company's employee Details.
-This application will enable  non-developers to easily manage and interact with information stored in databases.
+This command-line application is the back end for an e-commerce site.
+It allows the user to manage the application as it integrates with the front application by providing required rest ens points.

 User Story & Acceptance Criteria follow the AS AN / I WANT / SO THAT format.